How to Become a Forensic Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 How to Become a Crime Lab Technician

-The minimum requirement to work as a crime lab technician is a high-school diploma, though most laboratories will require at least an associate degree in forensic science.
+The minimum requirement to become a crime lab technician is a high-school diploma, though most laboratories will require at least an associate degree in forensic science.

-Other labs may require a four-year bachelor’s degree in a related field.
-Check with your local crime labs and law enforcement agencies to gather the exact requirements for the employers in your area.
+Some labs may also require a bachelor’s degree in a related field.
+Check with your local crime labs and law enforcement agencies to learn the exact requirements for the employers in your area.

-Crime Lab Technician Might Be a Good Fit for You If…
+Being a Crime Lab Technician Might Be a Good Fit for You if:

 - You are organized and detail-oriented